Locomotion (Orchestral Manoeuvres in the Dark song): Background

-Critic Dave Thompson praised "Locomotion" in a retrospective review for AllMusic, writing, "[E]verything about this number spells lightness: the breezy melody, the tootling synths, the giddy keyboards, and — best of all — the band's effervescent harmonies."
+Critic Dave Thompson praised "Locomotion" in a retrospective review for AllMusic, writing, "Everything about this number spells lightness: the breezy melody, the tootling synths, the giddy keyboards, and — best of all — the band's effervescent harmonies."
 Louder Than War journalist Paul Scott-Bates remarked, "In terms of a pop song, it borders classic – instantly recognisable from the first few seconds, a chorus that everyone knows and verses that were as memorable as choruses."

-OMD's former Factory labelmate, Peter Hook, disapproved of the track, calling it a "dreadful offering".
+New Order co-founder Peter Hook – a longtime fan of OMD – disapproved of the track, calling it a "dreadful offering".
 On the other hand, Barenaked Ladies drummer Tyler Stewart contemplated "Locomotion" as his favourite OMD song, describing it as "darn good".

 B-sides

 All formats featured "Her Body in My Soul" on the B-side.
 There is an additional track on the 12" vinyl and 3" CD singles, "The Avenue".
 Both songs can be found on the B-sides compilation album, Navigation: The OMD B-Sides (2001).
 "The Avenue" was the first song recorded at Montserrat and deals with the repetition of mistakes that people have made before you.
 The sample used in the song is taken from the Andrei Tarkovsky film Stalker (1979).

 "The Avenue" was placed at no. 5 in Classic Pop's "Top 20 B-sides of the 80s".